DeAndre Carter Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- The 228.3 passing yards the Eagles give up per game makes them the NFL's seventh-ranked pass defense this season.
+- The Eagles are allowing 228.3 passing yards per game this year, the NFL's seventh-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Eagles defense is ranked 16th in the league.
+- The Eagles have given up 23 touchdowns through the air (1.5 per game).
+They are 16th in the NFL in that category.

 Recent Performances